 Babies, children, and teens are the most likely to get it.
-People with weak immune systems have the biggest risk for severe complications.
+People with weak immune systems and those with severe chronic medical conditions have the biggest risk for severe complications.

 This virus isn't new.
 Experts first identified it in 1962.
 In the decades since then, it only seemed to impact a very small number of people.
 That changed in 2014, when the CDC reported a national outbreak.

 There are more than 100 other enteroviruses.

 The virus can also lead to wheezing and trouble breathing, especially in children who have asthma or other respiratory problems.
 It can cause bronchiolitis in babies and toddlers leading to wheezing and difficulty in breathing.

 Anyone can get it, but children age 6 weeks to 16 years may be especially vulnerable.

 Infants and people who have immune system disorders are the most likely to develop severe complications.

 You can catch this virus the same way you would catch the common cold: by having close contact with someone who's infected -- especially if that person coughs or sneezes on you -- or by touching a contaminated surface.

 You can lower your chances of getting it by following these tips:

 - Wash your hands often.
 Scrub with soap for 20 seconds. (especially before eating)